(Distance Learning Course)

 Computed Tomography Online Course and Clinical Component

 Accepted students must submit to drug screen / background check in addition to a health physical.
-Deadline for the health physical to be submitted to the campus Wellness Center is August 29, 2019.
+Deadline for the health physical to be submitted to the campus Wellness Center will be given at the February 7th Orientation.
 Wellness Center hours: Monday-Friday 8:30am - 4pm.

 Students who enroll in this continuing education course receive the benefits of the didactic portion listed above and are assigned a clinical site in order to earn their required exams to be eligible to take the National Boards.
 Students will be scheduled at least 2 days a week at an affiliated clinical site for up to 4 months in order to complete the needed exams.
 There are no CE credits associated with clinical as per ARRT guidelines.